|

 eyes, said Rumil, prodding the rounded cap with the tip

 of his sword.
-And organs
+And organs, he added, distastefully.

 We must move, said Haldir.
 The Valar only know